 Expats will find that their options for accommodation in Thailand are almost as diverse as the country itself.
-Boasting a robust rental market, with a little patience and a bit of work, new arrivals will be able to find a reasonably priced, comfortable place to live in Thailand.
+Boasting a robust rental market, with a little patience and a bit of work, new arrivals will have no trouble finding a reasonably priced, comfortable place to live in Thailand.

 Types of accommodation in Thailand

-Expats should bear in mind that traffic in the country’s urban centres (especially in Bangkok) can be extremely congested.
+Expats should bear in mind that traffic in the country’s urban centres can be extremely congested.
 It is recommended that foreigners look for property in Thailand that is close to their workplace, their children's school or areas of interest such as public transport terminals.

 Whether deciding to find a property themselves or work with a real estate agent in Thailand, expats should have few problems when it comes to finding a suitable home to rent.

 Estate agents in Thailand will, however, have better knowledge of the market and will be able to assist in negotiations and the rental process.
-They are also usually free for tenants, since they receive commission from landlords.
+They are also usually free for tenants since they receive a commission from landlords.